RAbh-inav/Shift-and-add-binary-multiplier/README.md

 # Shift-and-add-binary-multiplier
-Shift and add binary multiplier has been implemented using Verilog HDL.
-License has been attached with it
+Shift and add binary multiplier has been implemented using Verilog HDL in Icarus verilog and Gtkwave.
+Waveforms created using Gtkwave have been attached.
+MIT License has been provided